RushivArora/rushivarora.github.io/miscellaneous/_posts/2022-05-27-ComputingHistory.md

 <br>

-I still can't believe that I got to touch and peruse the textbook that the Father of Information Theory studied from, and that I got to his penned corner notes - WOW!
+I still can't believe that I got to touch and peruse the textbook that the Father of Information Theory studied from, and that I got to see his penned corner notes - WOW!
 Too bad I couldn't strike a deal with Professor Soules to sell it to me.

 > A lot more signals in that textbook.
 It does make sense since everything was analog then.